 I can’t deny that Airbnb hasn’t had an impact on the travel industry since its inception.
 But one way that we can practice sustainable and responsible tourism when it comes to Airbnb is to choose properties that are owned by locals.
 Take a look at the owner’s profiles and see where they’re based.
-And try to choose owners with single listings, rather than multiple listings.
+And try to choose owners with only one or two listings, rather than multiple listings.

 I got into a heated online debate with someone about the topic of tipping.
 This person was saying that over-tipping, especially in countries where wages are low, helps compensate for the low wages that person is getting.
 I argue, though, that over-tipping is harmful to people in the long run.

 For one thing, in places where the locals make a low wage, tourists tipping high at a restaurant will eventually lead servers and restaurants to favor tourists over locals.
 Ultimately, the locals are driven out, or out-priced.
 When it comes to tipping, being mindful of the long-term impact of your tip is important for sustainable and responsible tourism.